-Christina Dalcher’s VOX, to Locus (Bulgaria), by Katalina Sabeva at Anthea Agency, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.
+Tessa Bailey’s FIX HER UP, to Ahavot (Israel), by Beverley Levit at The Book Publishers Association of Israel, on behalf of Taryn Fagerness Agency and Laura Bradford at Bradford Literary Agency.

 Gabi Snyder’s LISTEN, beginning with the noise of a busy morning, and drawing the reader closer as it encourages listening to quieter and quieter sounds, illustrated by Stephanie Graegin, to Sylvie Frank at Paula Wiseman Books, for publication in spring 2021, by Natalie Lakosil at Bradford Literary Agency for the author, and by Steven Malk at Writers House for the illustrator (world).